-Our current project is based out of Xiquin Sanahi, a small, agricultural-based community of about 125 families.
-The community is located in the mountainous region of central Guatemala, creating challenges for water supply and distribution because most simple distribution systems are gravity controlled.
-Currently, a three-kilometer pipe connects a spring to a central water storage tank; however, the existing pipe is over 40 years old and undergoes constant maintenance for the community to receive water.
-Additionally, the storage tank is in poor condition, and someone from each family must spend hours a day making trips to the tank to bring sufficient water.
-The time spent transporting water negatively impacts youth education and household income.
-The community’s water supply is maintained by a water resource board, the COCODE, comprised of elected community members.
-After visiting the community in Spring 2014 and discussing EWB-USA UMN’s purpose and our capabilities, the COCODE requested our assistance in designing a potable water distribution system for their community.
+Our most recently completed project in Guatemala was in Xiquin Sanahi, a small, agricultural community of about 125 families.
+The community is located in the central Guatemalan district of Chimaltenango where water supplies were inconsistent and distribution systems were challenging due to the mountainous terrain.
+Prior to our chapter’s collaboration with the community, a three-kilometer pipe connected a spring to a central water storage tank; however, this pipe was over 40 years old and required constant maintenance for the community to receive water, and regularly broke.
+Additionally, the storage tank was in poor condition, and each family spent many hours every day carrying water back to their homes.
+This excessive time spent transporting water negatively impacted youth education and household income.
+After our visit to the community in Spring 2014, the COCODE of Xiquin Sanahi (an elected board of local leaders) requested our assistance in designing a potable water distribution system for their community.

-The forty-year old water supply system in Xiquin Sanahi is fed by the closest underground spring, over two kilometers away.
-The vital supply line maneuvers through changing land elevations, resulting in a slow flow rate at the storage tank in the community.
-In order to ensure the community is receiving enough water, the first improvement of the water distribution system will be a new main supply pipe and pump.
-The water will be pumped via the new pipe to a new storage tank located at the top of the community, so that the water distribution system can be gravity-fed.
-Phase 2 of the project will be designing a solution to provide yearlong access to clean, running water to every household in the community.
+The forty-year old water supply system in Xiquin Sanahi was fed by the closest underground spring, over two kilometers away.
+The vital supply line maneuvered through changing land elevations, resulting in a slow flow rate at the storage tank in the community.
+In order to ensure the community was receiving enough water, the first improvement of the water distribution system was a new main supply pipe and pump.
+The water is now pumped via the new pipe to a new storage tank located at the top of the community, so that the water distribution system could be gravity-fed.
+Phase two of the project was designing a solution to provide yearlong access to clean, running water to every household in the community.

 Guatemala 2016 implementation photos